-Here’s a classic example of how a micro influencer is sharing their experiences with their audience recommending a product they believe in:
+Here’s a classic example of how a micro-influencer is sharing their experiences with their audience by recommending a product they believe in:

 @channonmooney is showcasing her new phone case she got from @funcasesuk, expressing her excitement about it and recommending her followers to get theirs.
 As you can see, in spite of not having millions of followers, her post has performed pretty well gaining 18.4% engagement rate.
 That would be a pretty impossible milestone to reach for a big influencer, especially in case of a promotional post.

 On the other hand, micro-influencers are mostly quite concentrated on one topic and are experts at that.
 Their audiences consider them friends and live streaming content helps these influencer accounts seem trustworthy even to those who don’t follow their work regularly.

 So if, for example, a narrowly specialized tech expert, who has, let’s say, a 12K follower base, recommends a product related to tech, it’s more likely to generate conversations from them rather than a travel blogger with 450K followers.